Financial-Times/n-tracking/README.md

 # @financial-times/n-tracking [![CircleCI](https://circleci.com/gh/Financial-Times/n-tracking/tree/master.svg?style=svg)](https://circleci.com/gh/Financial-Times/n-tracking/tree/master)

 This package provides client-side tracking initialisation for FT.com.
 It configures [o-tracking] (which is used to capture and send tracking events to [Spoor]) with the provided and automatically inferred context data.
+A server-side template is also provided which can be used to embed fallback tracking pixels into the page.

 [o-tracking]: https://github.com/Financial-Times/o-tracking
 [Spoor]: https://spoor-docs.herokuapp.com/